IGVF-DACC/igvfd/src/igvfd/searches/README.md

 **Q: What are DEFAULT_ITEM_TYPES?**

 A: Usually a search will have an explicit `type` defined in the query string (e.g. `?type=Award`). [`DEFAULT_ITEM_TYPES`](https://github.com/IGVF-DACC/igvfd/blob/b3714678fb6695a97a544eecb0afe403cdf149c9/src/igvfd/searches/defaults.py#L22-L60) is a list of item types (and corresponding Opensearch indices) that the system will search over when none are specified in the query string.
-These are particularly useful in queries where a `searchTerm` or `query` is specified without any types.
+These are particularly useful in queries where `query` is specified without any types.

 **Q: What is the difference between DEFAULT_ITEM_TYPES and TOP_HITS_ITEM_TYPES?**